 Automatic mode works best with uniform backgrounds like a sky, a street or the beach.
 This is not the case in this photo.
 So I use the clone stamp.

 I prefer a stylus for retouching photos on the iPad.
-My favorite stylus is the Just Mobile Alu Pen [see Amazon].
-It's thicker and heavier than others, but that's what it makes it comfortable to use.
+I used to use the Just Mobile Alu Pen but recently switched to a Fisher Space Pen with Capacitive Stylus [see Amazon].

 Remove people on the stairs

 Using a clone stamp involves two steps; first you need to choose a source area; second you paint over the object you want to erase.
 As soon as you start to paint over the area you want to remove, the app will pick up pixels from the source area and use them to paint where you draw.
 The source area will "follow" your brush stroke.
 I tried to illustrate that in the screenshot.
 The two white circles are the source area, the red dot is the brush.
 When you paint from left to right, the source area moves along in the same direction.
 For this tutorial I keep this setting.